Table of Contents

 Magneto is regarded as a premier 6-cost since Doctor Doom was nerfed, and Silver Surfer, Zabu regained their past momentum, pushing the metagame to be centered around a lot of three and four energy cards.
 Captain Marvel followed a similar path, as her buff to change the card into a 4-cost card gave it a ton more appeal, and an easy inclusion in many proactive decks looking to stay flexible with their points spread.
 If you have Zabu already, Captain Marvel will be a great card for you.

 Lastly, Polaris has lost momentum lately, as there are really a lot of solid 3-cost cards in Marvel Snap nowadays.
 Yet, even if Polaris isn’t seeing as much play compared to when the card was regarded as a top 3-cost in the game, she well deserves your consideration whenever you would be looking for a solid 3-cost to play in your deck.

 Series 3 Card Tier List

 As previously mentioned, we suggest taking this Pool Three Tier List with a pinch of salt, as it’s still very difficult to gauge the power and impact of several of these cards across the wider player base.
-Overall, consider that Tier S and A are cards worth purchasing in the token shop, either because of their overall power or their importance in one or various decks currently.
+Overall, consider that Tier S and A are cards worth chasing, as they will represent a solid foundation, or a great improvement to your deck.

 Starting at Tier B, the cards are more situational and should be purchased if you like their specific synergies.
 Tier C are cards which should be purchased for a specific reason, as they are only needed to play particular decks, and Tier D are cards we don’t think are worth purchasing for now.